jcharra/Entris/src/README.txt

 To join an online game, you need to be told the game ID by the one who started the game.
 It is shown on the bottom right of the game window.

+For both game creation and joining you can optionally specify a screen name to be displayed to the other users.

 Open bugs